The five things you should do when your partner or adult child moves in

 No matter whether it's a temporary or long-term arrangement, here are some things you should do when someone new (or in the case of your kids, not so new) moves in.

-A contribution to cover the extra food and utility bills will make sure you don’t lose out, while costing your new house guest far less than it would to rent privately.
+A contribution to cover the extra food and utility bills will make sure you don’t lose out while costing your new house guest far less than it would to rent privately.

-If you don’t need the money you could put it aside to help them with a deposit when it’s time to move on.
+If you don’t need the money, you could put it aside to help them with a deposit when it’s time to move on.

 Dumbbells, houseplants, an espresso machine (if you're lucky) - a new housemate means new stuff moving in too.
-You might need to tell your insurer so their belongings are covered.
+You might need to tell your insurer, so their belongings are covered.

 You’ll also need to tell your insurer if your home will be occupied or unoccupied for longer periods than before, or if anyone plans to use it as a business address.
-These things can affect the cover you’ll need.
+These things can change the cover you’ll need.

 If your car insurance goes up or if you’re spending more on fuel, you might want to split the cost.
 Sometimes adding a second named driver can make your insurance cost less, so you might get a partial refund.